ayman-mezghani/dslab-final-Robust_Journey_Planning/README.md

 ----
 ## Project Submission Checklist

-* Project and 7 minute (max) video are due before noon of May 25th.
+* Project and 7 minute (max) video are due before midnight of May 30th.

 * The final assignment is to be done in **groups of 4 or 5**, remember to update your group member list if needed.